-The main international airport in Israel, Ben Gurion International Airport, named for the first Prime Minister of Israel, is known worldwide as one of the most secure airports.
+The main international airport in Israel, Ben Gurion International Airport, named for the first Prime Minister of Israel, is one of the most secure airports worldwide.
 Whether you arriving to, departing from, or having a layover at Tel Aviv Airport, here is our Tel Aviv Ben Gurion International Airport Guide to help make the most out of your traveling experience in Israel.

 Practical Information about Tel Aviv Airport